emon654/emon654.github.io/_posts/2018-12-18-Introduction-to-Data-Visualization.md

 ### DataSet

 I decided on selecting a data source with much to work with.
 Luckily, I was able to retrieve a dataset pertaining to college rankings worldwide.
 It was also recent rankings from the years 2012 to 2015.
 As I reviewed the data set it had many rows to explore, so this gave me the oppurtunity to priortize countires with colleges that had a higher rank.
-There is much data fields such as institution, world rank, national rank, quality of education and others that helped me make comparsions of colleges.
+There is much data fields such as institution, world rank, national rank, quality of education,  that helped me make comparsions of colleges.

 ## Visuals